 The Illustrator Daria Peoples-Riley

 Both hope the children’s book gives readers a chance to see Steinem as a whole person, one beyond her legendary public persona.
 Peoples-Riley notes Steinem’s consistent authenticity over the years and the pushback champions for social change often face in the public eye.
-Rinker hopes young people reading the story will recognize the power of their own voice and value of their dreams.
+Rinker hopes young people reading the story will recognize the power of their own voice and the value of their dreams.
 But most importantly, she and Peoples-Riley hope Steinem’s story will encourage the next generation to become active and demand equal rights for all people.

-Gloria Takes a Stand is now available online.
+Gloria Takes a Stand is now available.

 Images provided by Jess Rinker and Daria Peoples-Riley.